This article was contributed to our blog by an external author

 SEO (Search Engine Optimisation) refers to making your website or content more visible online.
 Using an effective SEO tactic, you can put a website on top of search engines like Google or Bing.
 You can choose the right keywords for your content and use them adequately.
 It’s even possible to optimise images.
 However, Google has been working hard to curb “unfair” SEO practices in the last few years.

 These practices would put a website on the top of the search without the website having merits for it.
 Although there’s nothing illegal about such techniques, Google can rank your site lower in the searches because of it.
 Depending on the situation, your website can be banned.
 So, before elaborating your strategy, it’s important to get straight what all those hats are about.

 With so many businesses going online, there’s always the risk of becoming white noise in the crowd.
 Even for those websites on the top, life is tough.
 Most users won’t spend more than 15 seconds on a page if they can’t find something to grab their attention.
-The casino industry is one of the players on the market for whom Google ranking might play a crucial role in establishing a success; here are the main takeaways casino industry.
+The casino industry is one of the players on the market for whom Google ranking might play a crucial role in establishing a success.

 Every business is willing to improve its search engine results and invest time and resources in getting an efficient SEO.
 While companies are offering this kind of service, there are also free platforms.
 Check options like Übersuggest, Google Keyword Planner, and others.
 These are extremely handy tools if you’re building your website on your own and want to make the best of free tools before producing the wallet.

 It turns out one doesn’t need to pay to appear high on searches.
 The tricky part is that improving your ranking without paying the search engine involves many factors.
 Google has 1.88 billion websites online today.
 Finding anything there requires some serious algorithms; otherwise, the search would last forever.